What is stress?

 - Meditation retreats.

-- Personal retreats could be you going into a beautiful location where you spend time doing things that you love and that relax you (e.g. walking, yoga, exersize, reading, surfing etc.)
+- Personal retreats could be you going into a beautiful location where you spend time doing things that you love and that relax you (e.g. walking, yoga, exersize, reading, surfing and other hobbies etc.)

 This is a way for you to re-group yourself and your goals, as well as reduce stress.
 Retreat is another important part of self care that must be scheduled in our daily lives every so often.

 Taking a break from the daily routine and stressors of life, or just taking small scheduled breaks in between things like work or studying helps to re-charge your motivation batteries, it revitalises you, clears your mind, helps decrease stress, lets out stressful tension and actually increases productivity.
 This can be done by engaging in any of the above activities suggested above.

 Self-care, relaxation, retreat and engaging in hobbies is vitally important for women!

 In our society, women are put under a lot of pressure to juggle their careers, personal goals and family.
 Gender roles are changing, but women still come under a lot of pressure as they often find themselves having to balance their careers and maintaining a household with little help (if any at all) from their partners.
 There is a societal and cultural norm (that is slowly shifting) where women are expected to put others first, especially if they have a family, as doing otherwise can sometimes be seen as selfish.
 Women naturally tend to do this based societal pressures.